ksavchyn/dxc_sql_workshop/README.md

 > ### STEP 2: Confirm Tables, Volumes, and Models
-In the schema you created (default value is cms) you should see 23 bronze/silver/gold tables were created and 1 volume.
-The volume (default value is raw_files) should show the cms files that were created in the root directory called medicare_claims.
+In the schema you created (default value is XXXX) you should see XX bronze/silver/gold tables were created and 1 volume.
+The volume (default value is raw_files) should show the employee workforce files that were created in the root directory called employee_analytics.

 Tables created: